karunakarrao/DevOps/Ansible/Ansible-notes.md

 **Q. What are Ansible-Managed Host Requirements?**

 1. Ansible managed hosts must install SSH and configured. and it should allow incoming connections from ansible-master.
-	2. install Python 2.4 or later Lets you use Ansible to manage Red Hat Enterprise Linux 5, 6, and 7 hosts
+2. install Python 2.4 or later, Lets you use Ansible to manage Red Hat Enterprise Linux 5, 6, and 7 hosts
 3. python-simplejson package must be installed on Red Hat Enterprise Linux 5 managed hosts

 Note: python=simplejson is Not required on Red Hat Enterprise Linux 6 and 7 managed hosts.
 Python 2.5 and newer versions provide functionality by default.

-**Q. what are ansible Use Cases ?**
+**Q. What are ansible Use Cases ?**

 1) Configuration management
 	-> Deploy and manipulate remote host’s configuration files -> Use static files or create files on fly using templates
 2) Multi-node deployment tool
 	-> Use playbooks to define applications installed and configured on remote machines -> Apply playbook to multiple machines, building them in consistent manner -> Orchestrate multi-node applications with Ansible rules
 3) Remote task execution
 	-> Example: Specify ad hoc commands on command line -> Causes Ansible to execute commands on remote hosts

 **Q. What are ansible Deployments?**

-	-> Ansible strength: Simplifies software configuration of servers -> When Ansible accesses managed hosts, it can discover version of Red Hat Enterprise Linux running on remote server -> Ansible determines if host is properly entitled by comparing installed applications and applied software subscriptions -> Ansible Playbooks can consistently build development, test, and production servers -> Kickstart can get bare-metal servers running
+-> Ansible strength: Simplifies software configuration of servers -> When Ansible accesses managed hosts, it can discover version of Red Hat Enterprise Linux running on remote server -> Ansible determines if host is properly entitled by comparing installed applications and applied software subscriptions -> Ansible Playbooks can consistently build development, test, and production servers
+	-> Kickstart can get bare-metal servers running
 	-> Ansible builds them further
 	-> Provision servers to corporate baseline standard or specific role within datacenter

-Red Hat JBoss® Middleware:
+**Red Hat JBoss® Middleware:**

 -> Ansible can discover Red Hat JBoss Middleware versions and reconcile subscriptions -> Ansible supports managed hosts running Windows
 -> Red Hat JBoss Middleware products can be deployed consistently, regardless of target machine operating systems -> Ansible can also deploy and manage Red Hat JBoss Middleware applications -> All Red Hat JBoss Middleware configurations are centrally stored on Ansible control node

-Red Hat OpenShift®:
+**Red Hat OpenShift®:**

 -> Ansible can manage software development life cycle for applications deployed into Red Hat OpenShift Container Platform -> OpenShift Container Platform 3.1 provides:
 	-> Ansible software for Red Hat Enterprise Linux
 	-> Playbooks for provisioning and managing applications

-Red Hat Satellite:
+**Red Hat Satellite:**

 -> Ansible can supplement functionality provided by Red Hat Satellite -> Deploy Satellite agents to existing servers in datacenter -> Discover and manage software subscriptions on Red Hat Satellite clients